 The Board of Ethics is currently meeting as needed.
-The next scheduled meeting is Tuesday, May 24th at 4:30 PM in the Madison Room of City Hall.
-Check the advisory board calendar for the current schedule or call Alicia in the City Manager's office at 406-582-2306.
+Check the advisory board calendar for the current schedule or call Julie Hunter in the City Manager's office at 406-582-2306.
 MEETINGS ARE OPEN TO THE PUBLIC.
 Anyone is welcome to sit in on the meeting and speak during public comment about any issue that is within the jurisdiction of the ethics board or about something on the agenda.
 Agendas are posted at least 72 hours prior to the meeting.
 Minutes and audio of the meetings are also available.

 Who are the members of the Board of Ethics?

-The City Manager's office and Greg Sullivan, City Attorney act as staff liaisons for the board.
+The City Manager's office acts as staff liaison for the board.
 The Board of Ethics does not have a City Commission liaison.

 Board of Ethics Annual Reports

 - 2012 Board of Ethics Report

 - 2012 Ethics Training Summary (MSU Local Government Center)

 - Gift Disclosure Form

 - Filed Post Employment Disclosures

 - Bozeman City Charter